Hallak65/GOG-only_games/README.md

 * Click on the pen symbol in the upper right corner of the file view.
 * Make your changes directly in the document
+* Click “Commit changes” when you're done
 * Write a short description of your change in the line below “Commit changes” (the line that says “Update README.md”).
-The text box below that is for longer descriptions, if needed.
+The text box below is for longer descriptions if needed.
-* Below the text boxes, click the radio button for “Creat a **new branch** for this commit and start a pull request.”
+* Below the text boxes, click the radio button for “Create a **new branch** for this commit and start a pull request.”
 * Click on “Propose changes”
 * That’s it, you’re done!